nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

 Updating the DK firmware
 ************************

-Download the latest application and modem firmware from the `nRF9160 DK Downloads <nRF9160 product website (compatible downloads)>`_ page and extract to a folder of your choice.
+Download the latest application and modem firmware from the `nRF9160 DK Downloads`_ page and extract to a folder of your choice.

 The downloaded zip contains the following firmware: